-DHS reviewing how DMV laws affect immigration enforcement
+US seeks review of state DMV laws on immigration enforcement

 Applicants must still get a permit and pass a road test to qualify for a “standard driver’s license,” which cannot be used for federal purposes like an enhanced driver’s license or Real ID.

-Wolf’s directive asks that each agency survey what DMV information is already available, how it is used in day-to-day operations, and what are the security consequences without the data.
+Wolf’s directive asks that each agency survey what DMV information is already available, how it is used in day-to-day operations, and what the security consequences are without the data.

 “The Trump administration takes the mission of protecting the Homeland very seriously,” said DHS spokeswoman Heather Swift.
 She said the laws were short-sighted and unsafe and skirt immigration laws on the books for decades.
 “These types of laws make it easier for terrorists and criminals to obtain fraudulent documents,” she said.